Thomas Ford (politician): Governorship

-Illinois Mormon Expulsion
+Illinois Latter-day Saint Expulsion

 Among members of the Church of Jesus Christ of Latter-day Saints, Ford's tenure as governor is remembered for the "Illinois Mormon Expulsion," particularly as Ford dealt with civic unrest over the Church's city of Nauvoo, Illinois, and with the killing of their leader, Joseph Smith and his brother Hyrum Smith in 1844.

-Ford wrote extensively of his dealings with The Church of Jesus Christ of Latter-Day Saints community, and was especially critical of their religion.
+Ford wrote extensively of his dealings with The Church of Jesus Christ of Latter-day Saints community, and was especially critical of their religion.
 He called Smith "the most successful impostor in modern times," and said he hoped that the increasingly popular Mormonism would not replace traditional Christianity.
-Ford took some steps to impede the Church of Jesus Christ of Latter-Day Saints, but with little results.
+Ford took some steps to impede the Church of Jesus Christ of Latter-day Saints, but with little results.
 The conflict grew heated, with hundreds being driven from their homes, and mobs that eventually employed several thousands of people.

 At one point, Ford encouraged Joseph and his brother, Hyrum Smith, to go to Carthage, the county seat, to face criminal charges in the destruction of the newspaper, the Nauvoo Expositor.
 Once there, the Smiths were charged with treason, and Ford allowed two militia units to go home, thus assigning the duty to guard the two brothers to the Carthage Greys, an anti-Church militia that helped murder them on June 27, 1844.